saber-khakbiz/Hangman/README.md

 - `hangman.py` - the main script to run the game
 - `hangmanCls.py` - the main script to run the game (implemented using classes)
+- `hangmanCh.py` - displaying the character of Hangman at each stage the game
 - `words.txt` - a text file containing a list of words that the game chooses from
 - `README.md` - this file